vmlaker/pythonwildmagic/docs/source/code_analysis.rst

      tools/parse-xml.py out/cpp.txt out/xml/*

 #.
-Compare the class names found in the Wm5 namespace with
+Compare class names found in the C++ namespace with
    names in the Python extension module:
    ::